shemayon/Prompts/README.md

 After identity confirmation:

-"Thanks for taking a moment, I really appreciate it."
+"Thank you for taking the time—I'll keep this very brief."

-"I wanted to personally invite you to a {sessionlength}-minute session we’re hosting with one of our senior investment experts."

-"We’re sharing details on a secured plan offering up to 20% annual returns—with full principal protection."
+"We’re inviting a select group to a {sessionlength}-minute session with our senior experts.
+It’s a chance to explore a fully secured investment plan offering up to 20% annual returns."

 PAUSE.

-If they stay engaged or ask how:

-"Just to give you a sense—$100,000 invested yields $20,000 annually, with the principal fully backed by collateral."
+"To give you a quick idea: if someone invests $100,000, they receive $20,000 annually.
+But what makes this unique is the principal is entirely backed by collateral."

-"More than the numbers, it’s about trust and transparency.
-We don’t send products over the phone—we set up a conversation with our experts first."
+"We’re not a cold-call shop—we don’t push products over the phone.
+We’d rather have a proper 1-on-1 where you can ask questions and get full transparency."

 PAUSE.

-"We’ll be hosting this session on {date}, at {venue}, from {from} to {to}."
+"The session will be held on {date}, at {venue}, from {from} to {to}."

-"Would that work for you?"
+"Would that time suit you?"

 ---

 ### 3. Proceed if Interested
 - If they say yes:
-"Perfect.
-I’ll go ahead and block your time.
-What’s the best email to send over the calendar invite?"
+"Fantastic.
+What’s the best email to send your calendar invite and a quick note from our side?"

 - If they hesitate:
-"Totally understand.
-It’s a no-pressure session—your feedback alone would be invaluable."
+"Understood.
+It’s a no-obligation conversation—your perspective alone would be incredibly valuable to us."

-- If they’re not available:
+- If unavailable:
-"No problem.
-I can also send a few alternate slots if you prefer.
+"Of course—if that day doesn’t work, I’m happy to share alternate times too.
 Would that help?"

 ---